What is the TA/RA Conference on Teaching, Learning and Research?

 Workshops are led by experienced graduate students, faculty, and staff from departments throughout the university.
 These facilitators draw on their experiences as graduate TAs and RAs.
 Workshops are designed to provide a forum for discussing effective teaching and/or working in a research setting, allowing you to raise questions and concerns and to interact with workshop facilitators and fellow graduate students.

-What should TAs/RAs do if they can’t attend?
+What should TAs/RAs do if they cannot attend?

 What if Conference workshops conflict with department events scheduled for the same day or time?

 Department events take precedence over the TA/RA Conference.
 Many departments have recommended specific conference workshops for their graduate students to attend.
-Contact your department to find out which workshops they recommend.
+Contact your department to find out which workshops your department recommends.

 You are invited to attend as much of the Conference as possible at those times when workshops do not conflict with department meetings or events.